onehippo/hippo-theme/README.md

     $ grunt build:demo

 ####Run tests
-The tests need to pass in order to generate a build.
+The tests need to pass in order to build the demo.

-    $ grunt test:unit
+    $ grunt test

 ####Setup server
 The browser will show the demo website which shows all available compontents for the theme.